 "ENTRUSTED TO OUR CARE"

-To send flowers to Earl Leon Harris' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Earl Leon Harris, please visit our floral store.